-When inquiries are made by other persons or parties, only directory information is released.
-Such information includes the following: student's name, address, telephone number, date of birth, major field of study, participation in officially recognized activities, dates of attendance, degrees, awards received, and the name of the educational agency or institution most recently attended.
+When inquiries are made by other persons or parties, only directory information may be released; directory information releases must be approved by college administration.
+Such information may include the following: student's name, city and state of address, major field of study, participation in officially recognized activities, dates of attendance, degrees, awards received, and the name of the educational agency or institution most recently attended.
 This policy is for the convenience of students, parents, institutional personnel, and the general public.
 Students must notify the Registrar in writing that they do not want such information released, and all information concerning their record will be withheld.